 It seems that these actions are just what my brain needs during a meltdown.
 I add two droppers full, which is roughly 40 drops, to a cup of herbal tea (tisane), and within minutes even the worst meltdown evaporates.
 My calm is restored and I’m able to resume whatever I was doing before system overload hit.

 I used Gaia herbs brand Milk Thistle Seed drops in the low-alcohol version.
 I have not yet tried any other brands.
 I’ve noticed I can get an extra dose of chill if I add it to a brew of Traditional Medicinal’s Cup of Calm.
-I’m not sponsored in any way by either brand and I bought their products at local stores.
+I’m not sponsored in any way by either brand and I bought these products at my neighborhood Natural Grocers store.

 As with any supplement, keep in mind that not everybody’s body tolerates everything.
 I tested this on one person–me.
 People with allergies and intolerances should exercise a high degree of care when trying new things.
 Follow this link to learn how milk thistle can affect the way our bodies metabolize other substances.
 Here’s a link to a list of known contraindications to milk thistle.
 Talk to a trusted licensed medical professional before trying anything new on yourself of your family.
 I’m not a doctor.
 I’m just a thinking patient.